Samuel P. Cowley: Death

 After Dillinger, Cowley was pressed to chase down Lester Gillis (Baby Face Nelson).
 Near Barrington, Illinois (northwest of Chicago) Nelson began chasing a car with two FBI agents (who were only lightly armed).
 One of the agents put a bullet through the radiator of Nelson's car.
-Cowley and another agent, Herman Hollis, arrived in another car and shot it out with Nelson.
+Cowley and another agent, Herman Hollis, arrived in another car and engaged in a shootout with Nelson.
 Cowley was armed with a sub machine gun and Hollis had a shotgun.
 Nelson, although repeatedly shot by Cowley and Hollis, walked across the road and shot both agents with his rifle.

 Hollis was killed instantly when a bullet hit him in the face, but Cowley survived long enough to identify Nelson and his companions to Purvis.
 He died at 2:00 AM, about ten hours after the shootout.
 Nelson's body was found the next day, wrapped in a blanket, stripped naked, and dumped in a ditch in Skokie.

 The media always played up Purvis and relegated Cowley to a minor role.
 The official FBI accounts play up Cowley and minimize Purvis.
 Both men played critically important parts in ending the Midwest crime spree started by the Dillinger gang.